 Where to Go Camping in the Florida Keys

 You do need to be careful about where you go camping in the Florida Keys, however.
-Camping is prohibited on all publicly-owned islands in the various National Wildlife Refuges within the Keys, which cover about 400,000 acres.
+Like other Florida camping destinations, camping is prohibited on all publicly-owned islands in the various National Wildlife Refuges within the Keys, which cover about 400,000 acres.
 Unless you are one of the volunteer RV workcampers who dedicate a season or more to education, outreach, wildlife cataloging and other conservation tasks, you’ll want to stick to one of many official campgrounds dotting the Upper, Middle, and Lower Keys.

 Upper Florida Keys Camping Options

 Biscayne National Park comprises the northernmost portion of the Florida Keys, and is an important conservation area for numerous Florida wildlife species, including sixteen endangered animals.
 This place protects Schaus’ swallowtail butterflies, smalltooth sawfish, manatees, and green and hawksbill sea turtles, amongst many other fish, insects, birds, and mammals.